Maternity Center Hero

 If your baby has to have tests, find out how long they take, who is doing the tests and why.
 Most tests can be done in the room.
 If you are in doubt about anyone entering the room, call the nurses' station right away.

-Always use a bassinet to transport the baby in the halls and to the nursery.
+Always use a bassinet to transport the baby in the halls.